gardenbed/emerge/docs/4-definitions.md

 The first language is the [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression), and the second language is the [Extended Backus-Naur Form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).

+To distinguish between *terminal* and *non-terminal* symbols in this document, we use lowercase letters or quotation marks for terminal symbols and uppercase letters for non-terminal symbols.

 We use regular expressions for defining patterns for *tokens* (*terminal symbols*) in the EBNF language itself as well as any input languages desribed in EBNF.
 We need a regular expression parser for building a lexer for any EBNF parser.